A group of people smile in front of a mountain view.

 Angela Gerhardt

 Angela received her Masters degree from Virginia Tech in 2014.
 Her project concerned reconstructing the carbon cycles across late Cambrian trilobite extinctions as record in the Nolichucky Formation in the southern Appalachians.
-Angela is currently a Geologist with The California Department of Water Resources.
+Angela is currently an Engineering Geologist with California Geological Survey.

 Card image cap